The Rector has decided on the new requirements from 26 August 2024.

 Doctoral candidates will submit the published articles or articles accepted for publication without editing or revision.
 Consequently, minor overlaps and repetition due to the close relationship of the topics of the articles can be allowed.
 Article-based dissertations are thus to be assessed using different criteria than for monographs.

 The Faculty of Theology places great emphasis on the impartiality and transparency of the preliminary examination of doctoral dissertations.
-Even though the examiner may initially be contacted by the doctoral candidate’s supervisor, the examiners are experts appointed by the Faculty.
+Even though the examiner may initially be contacted by the doctoral candidate’s coordinating academic or supervisor, the examiners are experts appointed by the Faculty.
 Thus in order to avoid legal problems, the examiners must submit their statements to the Faculty only.
-During the examination process, the examiners will communicate only with the Faculty Doctoral Student Services, and the examiners will thus not submit their statements to the doctoral candidate, the doctoral candidate's responsible teacher or the supervisor, nor will they discuss with them the contents of the statement or any other matters related to the dissertation.
+During the examination process, the examiners will communicate only with the Faculty Doctoral Student Services, and the examiners will thus not submit their statements to the doctoral candidate, the doctoral candidate's coordinating academic or the supervisor, nor will they discuss with them the contents of the statement or any other matters related to the dissertation.
 The preliminary examiner must not supervise the doctoral student or accept revised versions of the manuscript or any other material related to the dissertation except through the Faculty's Doctoral Student Services.

 In the appointment of preliminary examiners, the University of Helsinki regulations on the disqualification of preliminary examiners must be taken into account.
 The preliminary examiner can have no relationship with the doctoral candidate, the doctoral dissertation or another party involved that may compromise his or her impartiality.
 Consequently, e.g. the following persons can never be named as preliminary examiners: